-Ensure that a promise by this job (the promissor) can register with the promissor when another job referring to the promise (the promisee) is being serialized.
-The promisee holds the reference to the promise (usually as part of the the job arguments) and when it is being pickled, so will the promises it refers to.
+Prepare this job (the promisor) so that its promises can register themselves with it, when the jobs they are promised to (promisees) are serialized.

+The promissee holds the reference to the promise (usually as part of the job arguments) and when it is being pickled, so will the promises it refers to.
 Pickling a promise triggers it to be registered with the promissor.